Inspire and teach the next

 Help teach underprivileged children where you will leave each day with a real sense of achievement.
 There is no better way to experience life in Ghana, where you will be surrounded by beautiful beaches and jungles and be integrated into the friendly and hospitable culture.

-You will play an important role in supporting the local teachers and providing a different way on how the children can learn.
+You will play an important role in supporting the local teachers and providing a different way for how the children can learn.
 Use some of your creative flair and imagination to provide exciting and interactive lessons where the children are extremely excited to see you and very eager to learn.
-There is no better way of being greeted by the smiling children running over and hugging you!

 You’ll be teaching all of the core subjects including English and maths along with communication skills and basic hygiene.
 You will also get to introduce new extra-curricular activities, including arts and crafts, singing, dancing, games and sports!